gouravkhator/Say-Recipes/README.md

 ## Prerequisites

-Make a `.env.local` file, similar to the contents of `.env.sample` file, in the root directory of the project, and paste the environment variables there.
+Make a `.env.local` file, with the similar contents as that of `.env.sample` file, in the root directory of the project, and paste the actual environment variables there.

-Then, run below:
+Then, run below command:

 ```sh
 npm install